endre90/micro_sp/README.md

 3.  [x] layered (comp(param(inc)))
 4.  [x] publish complete state
 5.  [ ] write some macros finally
+6.  [ ] no completestate just state that holds all
+7.  [ ] implemment fmt
-6.  [ ] remove enum and bool and have only variable
+8.  [ ] remove enum and bool and have only variable
-7.  [ ] use 'model' and 'instance'
+9.  [ ] use 'model' and 'instance'
-8.  [ ] rename SET to ASS
+10. [ ] rename SET to ASS
-9.  [ ] ok, going towards making the pddl parser :(
+11. [ ] ok, going towards making the pddl parser :(
-10. [ ] think about how to parameterize modelling like the pddl people do
+12. [ ] think about how to parameterize modelling like the pddl people do
-11. [x] update command vars to match measured values on refresh (raar)
+13. [x] update command vars to match measured values on refresh (raar)
-12. [x] raar: act, ref and act_ref have to have the same domain and same r#type
+14. [x] raar: act, ref and act_ref have to have the same domain and same r#type
-13. [ ] where is the state? who owns the state?
+15. [ ] where is the state? who owns the state?
-14. [x] proper command line arguments
+16. [x] proper command line arguments
-15. [ ] need new "start/stop running" and "set goal" topics to communicate with the runner
+17. [ ] need new "start/stop running" and "set goal" topics to communicate with the runner
-16. [ ] the "start/stop running" should actually set the reference values     ?
+18. [ ] the "start/stop running" should actually set the reference values     ?
-17. [x] have to add delay for dummy act
+19. [x] have to add delay for dummy act
-18. [ ] add boolean variables
+20. [ ] add boolean variables
-19. [x] add handshake kind
+21. [x] add handshake kind
-20. [ ] the algorithms should probably be solver agnostic
+22. [ ] the algorithms should probably be solver agnostic
-21. [x] move setup to parser
+23. [x] move setup to parser
-22. [ ] other command paradigm or are we done?
+24. [ ] other command paradigm or are we done?
-23. [ ] testing
+25. [ ] testing
-24. [x] structure and modules
+26. [x] structure and modules
-25. [ ] generate dummy driver from the model
+27. [ ] generate dummy driver from the model
-26. [x] documentation, probably not done
+28. [x] documentation, probably not done
-27. [ ] dummy_value should be deeply integrated
+29. [ ] dummy_value should be deeply integrated
-28. [ ] proper readme
+30. [ ] proper readme
-29. [x] proper get planning result
+31. [x] proper get planning result
-30. [ ] include readmes to benches to describe added constraints
+32. [ ] include readmes to benches to describe added constraints
-31. [ ] benchmarks blocksworld:
+33. [ ] benchmarks blocksworld:
     1. [x] micro_sp inc enumerated boolean
     2. [ ] micro_sp inc pure boolean
     3. [ ] micro_sp inc pure enumeration